SparkScript/auto_unlock_seahorse/README.md

      sudo groupadd -f input
      sudo usermod -a -G input $USER
    ```
+2. Install "nitropy", if not already done, as described <a href="https://docs.nitrokey.com/software/nitropy/all-platforms/installation">here</a>

-2. If not already done, store your keyring password on your Nitrokey
+3. If not already done, store your keyring password on your Nitrokey
    ```sh
    nitropy nk3 secrets add-password PASSWORD_NAME --password PASSWORD
    ```